-I am a fourth year PhD student in the Department of Economic Sciences at Indian Institute of Technology Kanpur.
+I am a fifth year PhD student in the Department of Economic Sciences at Indian Institute of Technology Kanpur.
 My research interest lies in development economics, applied econometrics and policy evaluation.
 More specifically, I am interested in studying the driving factors behind economic and social progress of marginalised communities in India, like women and marginalised castes.
 I have a bachelor’s degree and a master’s degree in economics from Jadavpur University, Kolkata.
+I am also a research affiliate at Global Labor Organization (GLO).

 Co-authored with Debayan Pakrashi, Sarani Saha and Ashish Sedai.